qimcis/FastVideo/docs/source/inference/support_matrix.md

 - ✅ = Full compatibility
 - ❌ = No compatibility
+- ⭕ = Does not apply to this model

 ## Models x Optimization
 The `HuggingFace Model ID` can be directly pass to `from_pretrained()` methods and FastVideo will use the optimal default parameters when initializing and generating videos.